A Complete Guide to Invoice Factoring

 Factoring Overview

-Factoring has evolved into a fast-paced and sophisticated B2B financial service, but the core idea remains the same: a third party purchases a company’s invoices at a discount to enable the company to operate and raise capital for growth.
+Factoring has evolved into a fast-paced and sophisticated B2B financial service.
+Still, the core idea remains the same: a third party purchases a company’s invoices at a discount to enable the company to operate and raise capital for growth.
 The factoring firm advances most of the invoice value, collects payment on the company’s behalf, and then repays the balance once the customer has paid in full, minus a small fee.

 What Is the Invoice Factoring Process?